mdismailpmi/SampleNodeApi/README.md

 # This is a sample node js RestAPI project with mongoDB at the back-end.

-Use cmd 'install npm' after clone.
+Use cmd 'npm install' after clone.

 Create a database 'bookDB' in mongoDB, collection name 'books'.